bibleexchange/doctine-1__textbook/en/15_office-of-angels.md

 #### To God

 The main duty of angels is to worship and serve God.
 Angels worshipping and serving God are portrayed many times in the Bible and especially in the book of Revelation.
-Angels worship and carry out the commands of God (Hebrews 1:6; I Peter 3:22; Revelation 5:11; 14:10; <!--Following Not in SW--> Dan 7:10; 1Ki 22:19; II Ki 6:16-17; IIChr 32:7-8;Ps 68:17;103:20-21; He12:22; Re 5:11).
+Angels worship and carry out the commands of God (Hebrews 1:6; I Peter 3:22; Revelation 5:11; 14:10; Dan 7:10; 1 Ki.
+22:19; II Ki.
+6:16-17; II Chr 32:7-8; Ps 68:17; 103:20-21; Heb.
+12:22; Rev. 5:11).

 #### To Man